TOPBP1: Cell cycle

-Clinical signficance
+Clinical significance

 Cancer

 Changes in TOPBP1 gene expression are associated with breast cancer, glioblastoma, non-small cell lung cancer, and sarcomas.
 In one study, increased TOPBP1 protein levels were found in 46 of 79 (58.2%) of primary breast cancer samples assessed, with this increase in expression associated with a decrease in patient survival (40 vs. 165 months; p = 0.003) and an increase in the histological grade of the cancer (66.7% vs. 35.5% grade; p = 0.007).
 In healthy breast tissue, TOPBP1 protein expression was only detectable in 2 of 47 (4.26%) samples collected.
 In contrast to this finding, another study found a decrease in the gene expression of TOPBP1 by RT-PCR in 127 breast cancer patients.
 Although the TOPBP1 protein expression was unchanged in this cohort.
 In addition, this study found that TOPBP1 was aberrantly expressed in the cytoplasm in this cohort of familial breast cancer patients.
 The levels of cytoplasmic TOPBP1 was positively correlated with the histological grade of the tumor.

 TOPBP1 overexpression is associated with advanced stage sarcomas, lung metastasis, and chemoresistance to platinum agents (e.g. cisplatin).

 A heterozygous polymorphism in TOPBP1 (Arg309Cys mutation between BRCT2 and BRCT3) was found in a cohort of 125 Finnish breast and/or ovarian cancer bearing families (15.2% had the mutation, 7% of controls had the mutation).
 Although a larger cohort study of German breast cancer patients did not find an association between this polymorphism and risk of breast cancer.